 5. Not taking a data-driven approach

 It’s easy to lose focus when there’s no way of measuring success.
 Start by identifying a few key goals that you can commit to.
 These goals would then determine your success metrics.
-Are you looking to increase workforce diversity at the leadership level or to increase employee satisfaction?
+Are you looking to build a more diverse team at the leadership level or to increase employee satisfaction?
 Set quantifiable targets and use tools like surveys and D&I analytics software to track and evaluate your company’s progress.

 6. Making individual employees responsible for organizational change

 Don’t make marginalized employees shoulder the burden of advocacy or be responsible for addressing lapses within the organization.
 For one, it’s not their job.
-Also, consider what it means to ask someone in a minority position to confront and change the behavior of coworkers in more privileged positions, especially when they work closely together.
-Instead, companies should proactively invest in training, expertise, and dedicated resources to strengthen inclusivity and lead efforts to drive lasting and meaningful change.
+Also, consider what it means to ask someone in a minority position to confront and change the behavior of coworkers in more privileged positions, with whom they may have to work.
+Instead, companies should proactively invest in training, expertise, and dedicated resources to strengthen inclusivity and drive lasting and meaningful change.

 How to strengthen workplace diversity and inclusion?

-It’s never too late to start incorporating diversity and inclusion practices in your organization and teams.
-Even if there are programs in place, it’s still good practice to review them regularly for opportunities to do more and to do better.
-Below is a list of suggested areas to work on.
+It’s never too late for companies to improve their diversity and inclusion practices.
+Even if there are programs in place, it’s good practice to review them regularly for opportunities to do more and to do better.
+We’ve listed some areas to work on.

 Cultivate diverse hiring practices